For further information, please contact Prof. Dr. Emanuël Habets.

 The goal of this course is to provide a strong foundation for researchers, engineers, and graduate students who are interested in the problem of signal and speech enhancement.

-The lecture slides and videos can be downloaded on StudOn.
+The lecture slides can be downloaded on StudOn.

 Further audio-related courses offered by the AudioLabs can be found at: